CMGG entry for "IO" (This article is part of the Learner's Maya Glyph Guide.)

 · There is some connection with water in the case of this female title only: in the Madrid Codex there is a female goddess who carries an inverted vase and la is also connected with water (visual connection: the 3 dots look like drops of water).

-· It is always associated with IX-K’UH, a female title:
+· It is often associated with IX-K’UH, a female title:

 o The whole ”IO”-IX-K’UH is used as a title for multiple real-life women, associating them with a goddess (in the same way as K’uhul associates male rulers with gods).